MoserMichael/cppcombinator/README.md

 The generated parser is a [PEG grammar](https://en.wikipedia.org/wiki/Parsing_expression_grammar)

-It has some advanced features such as grammar validation and tracing of the parser in action.
+ repetition parser (likeIt has some advanced features such as grammar validation and tracing of the parser in action.

 To use this library #include "parse.h" - the classes of this library are in namespace pparse.